higherkindness/rules_scala/README.md

 ### Strict & unused deps

 This feature shares concepts with
 [Java strict and unused deps](https://blog.bazel.build/2017/06/28/sjd-unused_deps.html).
-The Scala checks are controlled by two defines:
+The default toolchain uses two
+defines:

-* `scala_require_direct` - Require that direct usages of libraries come only from immediately declared deps
+* `scala_deps_direct` - Require that direct usages of libraries come only from immediately declared deps
-* `scala_require_used` - Require that any immediate deps are deps are directly used.
+* `scala_deps_used` - Require that any immediate deps are deps are directly used.

 Each define may have a value of: